 It’s important to note that even though SAILS may decrease scan times (< 4 minutes), much can be lost in that time, and we still can’t see smaller details or what’s happening at the surface.
 However, radar gives us clues, generally at the low and mid-levels as to what’s going on.
 In this case, we can say with confidence that they were in the path of an existing tornado, exactly where you would expect to find a tornado within the core of an HP supercell.
 Radar presented numerous clues and warning signs well before the vans were impacted.

 The tornado damage path (Figure J) as well as video from inside the storm tour van seem to coincide with radar data.
 It is consistent with a scenario involving a dangerous attempt to core punch (drive into heavy rain that surrounds a tornado) directly into the bear’s cage (region of a tornado).
 This was an HP supercell that likely involved heavy precipitation that obscured the view of the tornado.
 Visibility was almost zero — as seen in the van video.
 The tornado damage path coincides with the main path of the storm’s mesocyclone signature (southwest to northeast).
 A previous mesocyclone decays around the Lonestar Lake area, where less than 1-mile north (approximately 0.18km distance), a new, stronger mesocyclone rapidly forms.
 A new, stronger tornado rapidly develops and strengthens into what would be the Linwood, KS EF-4 tornado (Figure K).
+The evidence strongly points to Silver Lining Tours driving into an existing rain-wrapped tornado, despite having knowledge of the danger of a tornado existing.
+This was a mistake that could have cost numerous people their lives.
+These were extremely dangerous circumstances, particularly made worse by involving van loads of people.

 According to the Enhanced Fujita (EF) tornado damage scale, the Linwood tornado was rated around EF-3 to EF-4.
 This means the winds were between 136 to 200 mph at its strongest points.